- Susie Csorsz Brown

 Confession time: There are moments when my kids drive me bananas.
 Like certifiable, up-the-wall crazy.
 There are no three people more skilled at finding and pushing my buttons, except perhaps their dad.
 But then there are no four people who know me better, right?
 For that matter, there are also no four people whom I hold more dear.

 We as expats move a lot.
 We lug our stuff to and fro, packing and unpacking, settling and resettling.
-Perhaps military folks aside, I know no other group of people who can make a home faster.
-Sure, there are some things we leave home in storage, and the rest, we use to attempt to remake our definition of home in various countries.
+Perhaps military folks aside, I know no other group of people who can make a home faster, especially when their heart is in it.
+Sure, there are some things we put into storage, but the rest we use to attempt to remake our definition of home in various countries.
 No matter where we end up, I can assure you, our house will have tons of ‘real’ books (as in paper, not e-; kid, adult, recipe, and other), some of our favorite pieces of art, baskets galore, and color on the floor, on the walls, everywhere.
 We’ve painted in every house we’ve lived in, and it really makes such a difference.
 GSO white is just not our thing.
-After 14 years of doing this, we’ve figured out what it is we need to make expat life more appealing.
+After 16 years of doing this, we’ve figured out what it is we need to make our latest chapter in expat life more appealing.
 What IS home for us.
 This is important.
 But, you know what?
 It’s still just stuff.
 Every single piece we have, every single book, every piece of ‘art’, every thing, just stuff.
 All replaceable.

 What’s not replaceable?
 People.
 Think about it: think about your favorite piece of art, or your most treasured book.
 Now think about not having it.
 Maybe you'd miss it, maybe not.
 Sure, there's a bare spot on your wall now, but you may very well find a piece you like better.
 Now think about your favorite people.
 What if the last time you saw them was the last time you'll ever see them?
 I'm not trying to be morbid, really.
 I am trying to make a point: how vacant would your life be?
 How quiet would your living room be?
 How much empty time would you have on your hands?